 - You might check and reply to emails first thing in the morning and again just after lunch but only spend 20 minutes each time, so you can get on with higher priority projects.

-- If you have a blog to write, it’s usually easier to research the content and then write the blog immediately afterwards so the information is fresh in your mind.
+- If you have to write a report, it’s usually easier to research and then write immediately afterwards, so the information is fresh in your mind.

-You’ll soon learn how to structure your days to achieve your own optimum productivity but be sure to start your good habits from the very first day of your home-based work period so bad ones don’t creep in before your good habits have taken hold.
+You’ll soon learn how to structure your days to achieve your own optimum productivity.
+However, it’s important to start your good habits as soon as you can, so bad habits don’t creep in.
+Bad habits are far harder to break than good!

 Stay on track

-It’s easy to become distracted when you work from home, so you do need to be aware of the dangers.
+Unfortunately, it’s easy to become distracted when you’re at home, so you do need to be aware of the dangers.
 Domestic tasks like washing, cleaning and general life admin can quickly eat into your day.
 And sitting in front of the TV to ‘Just watch something while you eat your breakfast’ is asking for trouble.

-So make a conscious effort to time you breaks and only focus on work during your work hours.
+So, make a conscious effort to time your breaks and only focus on work during your work hours.
 Everything else can be done before or after, just as it is when you are in the office every day.

 And then of course, there’s your phone!
-We all know how watching a ‘crazy fails’ video posted by your best mate can lead you onto a slippery slope into social media and chat for hours.
+We all know how watching a ‘crazy fails’ video posted by your mate can lead you to a social media slippery slope for hours.
 So put your phone away.
 If you need it to log into work systems, keep it in a draw nearby but make sure it’s out of sight.
-If you let it draw you in, you will lose hours off your working week.
+If you let it draw you in, you will lose hours of your working week.

 Take a break

-It’s actually pretty easy to skip breaks when you’re working at home, which may sound like an awesome way to get more work done but it’s usually not the case.
-Our brains need to take a break to be able to stay focused, when we don’t give them a rest, we start making mistakes without realising it.
+It’s easy to skip breaks when you’re out the office routine, which may sound like an awesome way to get more work done but it’s usually not the case.
+Our brains need to take a break to be able to stay focused.
+When we don’t give them a rest, we start making mistakes, without realising it.

-Do take a lunch break and do take a couple of micro breaks during the day.
-Get up and go away from your computer, go outside, get in touch with a friend or your partner.
+Do take a lunch break and a couple of micro breaks during the day.
+Get up and get away from your computer, go outside, get in touch with a friend or your partner.
 Just stop thinking about your work for a while.
 You’ll feel all the better for it when you return to your work zone.

-When family, friends or neighbours discover that you work from home, it’s tempting for them to just drop round or interrupt you during the day.
+When family, friends or neighbours discover that you work at home some of the time, it’s tempting for them to just drop round or interrupt you during the day.
 It’s important to be clear with them from the start that you need to work.
 Tell them to limit interruptions to a particular time of day when you take a break or after you have finished for the day.

-Obviously this is not so easy if you are a parent with children at home, so for extra help for work at home parents, read our blog: Work at home mum – the ultimate balancing act.
+Obviously, this is not so easy if you are a parent with children at home, so for extra help for parents, read our blog: Work at home parent – the ultimate balancing act.
 It has some useful ideas and advice, like ‘time banking’.